all-coder/truth-ahoy/README.md

 ## Dev
 - After installing new packages into the environment, make sure to do `pip freeze > requirements.txt`
+- Ensure that every tool intended for use by an agent or within a workflow includes a well-annotated docstring.
+Proper docstrings are essential for agents to understand and correctly utilize the tool

+## Important Notes
-- Note : OLLAMA integration not working yet, use GEMINI API KEY only.
+- OLLAMA integration not working yet, use GEMINI API KEY only.
+- We are using Tavily API as our primary search engine for now, it has a free tier of 1000 monthly credits, we will go with it for now for testing and dev purposes.
+We will switch to google search in production / deployment.

 ## .env
 ```
-# can skip over Reddit credentials, haven't integrated them as tools yet.
 REDDIT_USERNAME =
 REDDIT_PASSWORD =
 REDDIT_CLIENT_ID =